 Mirror nodesβ

-Preliminary experiments showed this approach works without modifications to hydra-node
+Preliminary experiments showed this approach works without modifications to hydra-node, but:

 - Each additional node increases the number of messages submitted through the Hydra network